Anthony J. Pennings, PhD

 A new breed of financial analysts emerged, armed with electronic spreadsheets on their Apple or IBM PCs.
 They evaluated company after company looking for new buying opportunities.
 Their main strategy was to analyze companies to buy and divest of their pension funds or sell off marketable subsidiaries in a process called a leveraged buyout (LBO).
 With more money available from banks, corporate raiders used a number of strategies to attack the fat conglomerates whose stock prices had been hit hard since 1974.
 The basic strategy in raiding a company involved borrowing the money, often at quite high interest rates, buying a majority share in the corporation, and then selling off some of the company’s assets to pay back the loan.
 This process was portrayed in Oliver Stone’s (1987) Wall Street when the infamous Gordon Gekko attempted to break up the fictional Bluestone Airlines and sell off its airplanes and build condos where the hangars were located.
 Gekko at one point claims the real profits would come from raiding the company’s “overfunded” pension fund.

-Another technique used was called “greenmail”.
-This strategy involved threatening to take over the corporation enough to scare the management into buying back up huge amounts of stock and in the process raising the price.
-The raider would initiate a LBO and buy a significant amount of stock.
+Another technique used was called “greenmail.”
+This strategy involved threatening to take over the corporation enough to scare the management into buying back up huge amounts of stock and raising the price.
+The raider would initiate an LBO and purchase a significant amount of stock.
 After the stock price rose significantly, the raider would sell their shares for a hefty profit.

 Ultimately Milken was sent to jail in a controversial move, but in the meantime, Wall Street’s DJIA boomed from 800 in 1979 to over 1500 in the December of 1985.
 This was only the start of the run however, as it reached 2,000 in the first month of 1987 and nearly 2500 the autumn of the infamous “Crash of 1987”.